 And finally, straying away from wine for a moment, ‘You’re also known for being a big beer fan, where’s the best place to visit for beer?’

-Thanks so much Oz, I’m feeling inspired and off to pour myself a large glass of wine now!
-Big thanks also to Celebrity Cruises for arranging the interview, and to Jess, James, Chris and Damien for the questions.
+Thanks Oz, I’m feeling inspired and off to pour myself a large glass of wine now!
+Big thanks also to Celebrity Cruises for arranging the interview, and to Jess, James, Chris and Damien for providing the questions.